 Whether you opt for a more challenging hike, or just a leisurely stroll, the Bavarian is just one of many places to warm up and refuel

 in our charming, European-style village with New Mexican flair.
-Pick up a delicious slice at the Pizza Shack
+Pick up a delicious wood fired pizza at 192 at The Blake

-, a bowl of hot green chile stew at the Stray Dog Cantina
+, a bowl of hot green chile stew at the Hondo Restaurant

 , or the Stauffen Burger at The Blonde Bear Tavern